-In Summary: Sometimes carry on travelers want to pack a towel but they don't have a lot of free space in their bag.
-They also need something that is going to stay fresh and not get funky too quickly.
-I grappled with the problem and picked out the Ravens Landing 100% Linen as my suggestion for a great travel towel (make sure you get the linen version).
+TLDR: Sometimes travelers want to pack a towel but they don’t have a lot of free space in their bag.
+They also need something that is going to dry fast, stay fresh and not get funky too quickly.

-If you're going to pack a towel.
-Pack a towel that earns its place in your luggage.
+I attack microfiber towels and argue the case for linen.
+Don’t believe the hype!
+If you’re going to pack a travel towel, pack a towel that earns its place in your luggage.

 Most people are aware that carry on luggage needs to be under certain size dimensions.
 But not everyone realizes that airlines sometimes impose weight limits too.

-A regular fluffy bath towel can weigh 2 lbs.
+A big ol’ fluffy cotton bath towel can weigh 2 lbs.

 Oops… That’s 13% of your weight allowance gone already.

-Even if your airline has generous a weight limit you will enjoy the freedom of travelling with a lighter bag.
+Even if your airline has generous a weight limit you will enjoy the freedom of traveling with a lighter bag.

-What I'm trying to say is that packing a huge big towel in a small carry on is a dumb idea.
+What I’m trying to say is that if you are flying carry-on only packing a huge big towel is a dumb idea.